alphagov/forms/design/prototype-version-5/README.md

 This page includes a secondary heading “What happens next” followed by the content “We’ve sent you an email to confirm we have received your form.”
 This text is editable by the form creator within the admin side of the builder, meaning it can be customised as to the needs of the different forms or department and should match their internal service level agreements (SLAs).

-There is a new visually recessive ‘watermark’ “DRAFT” across the background of the page.
+There is a new visually recessive ‘watermark’ “DRAFT” across the background of the page mostly hidden behind the green success panel.

 [Back to the top](#prototype-version-5)